weo3dev/bowleague/README.md

 $ ncu
 # if the feedback looks too unstable, then update with
 $ ncu -u
+# afterward, delete node_modules
+$ rm -rf node_modules
-# afterward, re-run npm install and re-confirm with npm outdated
+# and then re-run npm install and re-confirm with npm outdated
 # disregard obvious misalignments (such as pinned modules based on necessary previous testing) unless large errors are discovered
-# then please alert me at https://github.com/metavurt/ng-bla/issues
+# if large errors seen, please do me a favor and alert me at https://github.com/metavurt/bowleague/issues
 ```

 # Running
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload as you edit source files.

 ## Build